HENFIELD THEN AND NOW

 Pinchnose Green

 Pinchnose Green is a small triangle of grass at the junction of Church Street, Church Walk and Church Terrace, just to the side of the Cat House.
-The Coronation Oak was planted in 1902 to commemmorate the coronation of Edward VII, and stands on the Green - which takes its name from its original proximity to the foul-smelling tanneries.
+The Coronation Oak was planted in 1902 to commemorate the coronation of Edward VII, and stands on the Green - which takes its name from its original proximity to the foul-smelling tanneries.

-The content was last updated on 15th april 2022 and, unless stated otherwise, is the property and copyright of Mike ainscough
+The content was last updated on 6th August 2025 and, unless stated otherwise, is the property and copyright of Mike ainscough